compiler-research/compiler-research.github.io/_posts/2024-10-14-out-of-process-execution-for-clangrepl_gsoc_final_blog.md

 - **New Command Flags**:
   - `--oop-executor`: Launches the JIT executor in a separate process.
-  - `--oop-executor-connect`: Connects Clang-Repl to the external process for out-of-process execution.
+  - `--oop-executor-connect`: Connects Clang-Repl to the executor process over TCP.

 These flags enable Clang-Repl to use `llvm-jitlink-executor` for isolated code execution.